Harold Urey: Deuterium

-The first sample that Brickwedde sent was evaporated at 20 K at a pressure of 1 atm.
+The first sample Brickwedde sent was evaporated at 20 K at a pressure of 1 atm.
 To their surprise, this showed no evidence of enrichment.
 Brickwedde then prepared a second sample evaporated at 14 K at a pressure of 53 mmHg.
 On this sample, the Balmer lines for heavy hydrogen were seven times as intense.
 The paper announcing the discovery of heavy hydrogen, later named deuterium, was jointly published by Urey, Murphy, and Brickwedde in 1932.
 Urey was awarded the Nobel Prize in Chemistry in 1934 "for his discovery of heavy hydrogen".
-He declined to attend the ceremony in Stockholm, so that he could be present at the birth of his daughter Mary Alice.
+He declined to attend the ceremony in Stockholm so he could be present at the birth of his daughter Mary Alice.
 He was elected to both the American Philosophical Society and the United States National Academy of Sciences the following year.
+Urey also received the Willard Gibbs Award in 1934, and the Davy Medal in 1940.

 Working with Edward W. Washburn from the Bureau of Standards, Urey subsequently discovered the cause of the anomalous sample.
 Brickwedde's hydrogen had been separated from water by electrolysis, resulting in a depleted sample.
-Moreover, Francis William Aston had reported that his calculated value for the atomic weight of hydrogen was wrong, thereby invalidating Birge and Menzel's original reasoning.
+Moreover, Francis William Aston had reported his calculated value for the atomic weight of hydrogen was wrong, thereby invalidating Birge and Menzel's original reasoning.
 The discovery of deuterium stood, however.

 Urey and Washburn attempted to use electrolysis to create pure heavy water.
 Their technique was sound, but they were beaten to it in 1933 by Lewis, who had the resources of the University of California at his disposal.
 Using the Born–Oppenheimer approximation, Urey and David Rittenberg calculated the properties of gases containing hydrogen and deuterium.
 They extended this to enriching compounds of carbon, nitrogen, and oxygen.
 These could be used as tracers in biochemistry, resulting in a whole new way of examining chemical reactions.
 He founded the Journal of Chemical Physics in 1932, and was its first editor, serving in that capacity until 1940.

 At Columbia, Urey chaired the University Federation for Democracy and Intellectual Freedom.
 He supported Atlanticist Clarence Streit's proposal for a federal union of the world's major democracies, and the republican cause during the Spanish Civil War.
 He was an early opponent of German Nazism and assisted refugee scientists, including Enrico Fermi, by helping them find work in the United States, and to adjust to life in a new country.